IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/7-source-to-image.md

 ### Step 7

-Before the microservice can be deployed with the image builder, the code (or more previously 'authors.jar' and 'server.xml') need to be uploaded to OpenShift.
+Before the microservice can be deployed with the image builder, the code (or more precisely 'authors.jar' and 'server.xml') need to be uploaded to OpenShift.
 This is done via 'oc start-build'.

 In the 'oc start-build' command we refer to the code of our Java microservice in the current directory.